Jocs/jocs.github.io/issues-backup/通过ES6 Generator函数实现异步操作.md

 2. If the `makeAjaxCall(..)` utility isn't under our control, and it happens to call the callback multiple times, or signal both success and error simultaneously, etc, then our generator will go haywire (uncaught errors, unexpected values, etc).
 Handling and preventing such issues is lots of repetitive manual work, also possibly not portable.
 3. Often times we need to do more than one *task* "in parallel" (like two simultaneous Ajax calls, for instance).
 Since generator `yield` statements are each a single pause point, two or more cannot run at the same time -- they have to run one-at-a-time, in order.
 So, it's not very clear how to fire off multiple tasks at a single generator `yield` point, without wiring up lots of manual code under the covers.

-As you can see, all of these problems are *solvable*, but who really wants to reinvent these solutions every time.
+As you can see, all of these problems are *solvable*, but who really wants to reinvent(重复使用) these solutions every time.
 We need a more powerful pattern that's designed specifically as a [trustable, reusable solution](http://blog.getify.com/promises-part-3/) for our generator-based async coding.

 That pattern? **yielding out promises**, and letting them resume the generator when they fulfill.